boeni-industries/aico/docs/concepts/agency/agency.md

 - **Scoped capabilities** – All tools and integrations are permissioned; the agent cannot invent new capabilities at runtime.
 - **Auditability** – Autonomous actions, their triggering goals, and the tools used must be logged in a way that can be inspected and reasoned about.
 - **Graceful degradation** – If agency subsystems fail (e.g., planner unavailable), AICO should fall back to a reactive, non‑agentic mode rather than behaving unpredictably.

+These guardrails, including values and safety constraints, are intended to be **fully configurable rather than hard‑coded**.

 Taken together, these foundations define **what AICO’s agency is** and **what it is not**.
 Future design and implementation documents (e.g., `agency-architecture.md`, `agency-scenarios.md`) should refine this into concrete data models, message contracts, and algorithms, but they must remain consistent with the requirements and concepts described here.